How to Avoid Tourist Traps in Delhi

-All jokes aside, when it comes to picking up authentic knick knacks in Old (or New) Delhi, the key is to look for places offering locally handmade items, and as a rule of thumb, the smaller the market is, the better.
-I suggest hitting up places like Dilli Haat (traditional weekly market, go for the artifacts, stay for the performances and food) or Chandi Chowk (great for fabrics and spices), rather than the Central Cottage Industries Emporium.
+All jokes aside, when it comes to picking up authentic knick-knacks in Old (or New) Delhi, the key is to look for places offering locally handmade items.
+As a rule of thumb, the smaller the market is, the better.
+I suggest hitting up places like Dilli Haat (traditional weekly market, go for the artefacts, stay for the performances and food) or Chandi Chowk (great for fabrics and spices), rather than the Central Cottage Industries Emporium.

-I also have a personal preference for not buying any electronics or hardwares, but rather traditional handmade items like painted dolls, lanterns, or beautiful sari scarves.
-For things from Tibet as well as Indian, hit up Janpath and Tibetan Market in Old Delhi for paintings, brassware, and cool jewelry.
-For a suit, head to Khan, and for upscale art and interiors, go for the smaller Sunder Nagar.
+I also have a personal preference for not buying any electronics or hardware, but rather traditional handmade items like painted dolls, lanterns, or beautiful sari scarves.
+For things from Tibet as well as Indian, hit up Janpath and Tibetan Market in Old Delhi for paintings, brassware, and cool jewellery.
+For a suit, head to Khan Market, and for upscale art and interiors, go for the smaller Sunder Nagar.
 These markets will be potentially crowded, but it’s where all the hidden gems are.